 - Onshore, the demand may come from work-over requirements where lighter intervention methods are not effective and heavy intervention is required, coupled with there being limited availability of work-over rigs

 - Long horizontal wells could be a major demand driver for snubbing services onshore, as well

 - Owing to the technical complexity involved in maintaining ageing wells and developing horizontal drilling, global demand for snubbing units is set to increase in the medium and long terms, unless dedicated work-over rigs become more cost efficient

-Second half of 2017, in the GCC, there are around 5 snubbing units available from : Cudd Energy Services, Halliburton, Nordic Gulf, ISS-SNUB and Superior Energy.
+As of early 2018, in the GCC, there are around 5 snubbing units available from : Cudd Energy Services, Halliburton, Nordic Gulf, ISS-SNUB and Superior Energy.

 The regional market for snubbing services is competitive with relatively large number of players, accessible technology and available to all, with power within the buyers.
 One of the key characteristics of the market in the Middle East is availability of the units locally.
 High mobilization fees make some service providers less competitive.

 New Entrants is High

 - Dependent on oil industry only